 Today, we’re talking LEFTOVERS.
-More specifically, we’re talking about these leftover mashed potatoes gnocchi (*cue happy dance*).
+Specifically, we’re talking about these gnocchi made from leftover mashed potatoes (*cue happy dance*).

-I’ve been making these gnocchi at least once a week since we started testing recipes for Mashed Potatoes 101, and this is officially my new favorite way to put a little pizzazz into my leftover mashed potatoes.
-They’re soft, pillow-y, and – perhaps most importantly – a way to use leftover mashed potatoes without just, y’know, reheating old mashed potatoes a million times (shoutout to all my leftover haters!!
+These homemade gnocchi are soft, pillow-y, and – most importantly – a way to use any leftover mashed potato without just, y’know, reheating old mashed potatoes a million times (shoutout to all my leftover haters!!
 I GOT YOU).

-- This recipe is really more about technique than anything – the amount of flour you need will vary depending on your leftover mashed potatoes.
+This recipe is more about technique than anything – the amount of flour you need will vary depending on the consistency of your mashed potatoes.
 Be sure to read all of the recipe notes for best results!

 Whichever way you sauce ’em, these leftover mashed potatoes gnocchi are sure to be a hit – even with proud members of the “I hate leftovers” club.

-An easy homemade gnocchi recipe using leftover mashed potatoes.
+An easy homemade gnocchi recipe made with leftover mashed potatoes.

 - 1 cup leftover mashed potatoes (cold and straight out of the fridge is fine!)